Saturday, September 30, 2017

 Grandmaster Hausel taught martial arts for more than 3 decades at the University of Wyoming prior to moving to the valley to teach at ASU before opening the Arizona Hombu dojo in Mesa.
 He teaches karate, kobudo, self-defense and samurai arts to adults at the dojo at the 60 W. Baseline Center.
 Grandmaster Hausel began martial arts training in 1964 as a long-haired member of a rock n' roll band known as the Churchmen.
 Since he started training in martial arts, only been a few days have passed by when he has not trained or taught martial arts during the past 50+ years.
 Even when he was in the Army, he trained at night in the barracks, and when he worked from a tent in Montana, Wyoming, Australia and Alaska, he still trained in karate.

-Hausel attended an international diamond conference in the Western Australian outback and accepted a challenge from some Japanese geologists-martial artists to break the tops off of silicified termite mounds using the classical karate chop known as 'shuto'.
+When he attended an international diamond exploration conference in the Western Australian outback and accepted a challenge from the Japanese geologists-martial artists to break tops off of silicified termite mounds with a classical karate chop known as 'shuto' - it was every termite for itself.
 In Alaska, training was challenging.
 At night, he would return to camp and practice kata until mosquitos covered him from head to toe.
-Luckily, he was never harassed by bears - but one of the other geologists was treed by a bear that ran off when another of the camp geologists shot it between the eyes with a .357 magnum.
-The bear left with a red streak and headache and came back for more the next day when one of the Eskimo samplers finished the bear with a 30-06.
+Never harassed by bears - but one other geologist was treed by a bear that ran off when another camp geologist shot it between the eyes with a .357 magnum.
+The bear left with a red streak and headache.

 |Hall of Fame martial arts instructor, Soke Hausel|